 The silver birch tree (Betula pendula) is also known as white birch, and it is native to the European continent.
 Silver birch is a quick-growing, deciduous tree that can reach heights of 65 feet.
 Betula pendula is grown for its attractive, non-peeling bark, which is white and turns black over time, its flowers, which appear in April and May, and its reputation for attracting wildlife.
-If you are fortunate enough to have silver birch trees in your lawn or garden, beware of some of the most common problems associated with the species.
+If you are fortunate enough to have these trees in your lawn or garden, beware of some of the most common problems and silver birch diseases associated with the species.

 Video of the Day

 Betula pendula is susceptible to dieback, a disease that causes damage to several species of birch trees.
-According to the Forestry Commission of Edinburgh, the fungi Anisogramma virgultorum, Discula betulina and Marssonina betulae cause dieback in silver birch trees.
+The fungi Anisogramma virgultorum, Discula betulina and Marssonina betulae cause dieback in silver birch trees.
 Birch trees show sign of dieback infection between five and 10 years after being planted, with branches of the crown steadily deteriorating, defoliating and eventually dying.
-Prune and dispose of dead branches on your silver birch tree to stop the spread of this disease.
+Prune and dispose of dead branches on your tree to stop the spread of this silver birch disease.
+Create a solution of 10 parts water to 1 part bleach and wipe your loppers with it to sterilize the tool before and after pruning the ailing tree to prevent the spread of this silver birch disease.

 Anthracnose is a disease that affects many birch trees, including Betula pendula.
-Sharon von Broembsen of the Oklahoma State University Cooperative Extension Service notes that anthracnose is a disease brought on by the fungus species Glocosporium betularum, and it causes irregular dead areas on leaf margins.
+Anthracnose is a disease brought on by the fungus species Glocosporium betularum, and it causes irregular dead areas on leaf margins.
 In more serious cases of anthracnose, the entire leaf can be engulfed in brown spots with black margins, which can spread to young shoots and small twigs, causing decay.

-Marssonia leaf spot is noted by the University of Illinois Cooperative Extension as a disease that affects European white birch and only a few other tree species.
+Marssonia leaf spot is a disease that affects European white birch and only a few other tree species.
 Infected trees exhibit symptoms such as brown blotches or spots on the leaves, severe defoliation, a weakened immune system and stunted leaf or bark growth.
 Marssonia leaf spot typically appears on the lower branches first during summer or early fall, and the disease spreads upwards through the rest of the year.
 The fungus that causes Marssonia leaf spot overwinters in dead or infected foliage, and removal of these branches, twigs and leaves, as well as proper sanitation practices, are the only way to rid trees of this disease.

 - Plants for a Future: Betula pendula - Roth.